TheWhiteWolf1985/ESPHomeGuiEasy/README.md

 ## 💾 Installation methods

-### 🔹 Option 1: Using the Windows Installer (recommended for most users)
+### 🔹 Option 1: Using the Windows Installer (recommended)

 1. Download the `.exe` installer from the [Releases](https://github.com/YOUR_USERNAME/esphomeGuieasy/releases) page
 2. Run the installer and follow the wizard
-3. The program will be installed in `Program Files` and added to the Start menu and optionally the Desktop
+3. The program will be installed in `Program Files` and added to the Start menu and Desktop
-4. On first launch, a folder will be created in your `Documents` for community projects and configuration
+4. On first launch:
+   - You will be prompted to select a language
+   - A user configuration database will be created in:
+     `%APPDATA%\ESPHomeGUIeasy\user_config.db`
+   - A log file will be created at:
+     `%APPDATA%\ESPHomeGUIeasy\esphomeguieasy_log.txt`

 ⚠️ **Security Notice:**
-Some antivirus (like Windows Defender) may **falsely flag the installer or `.exe` file** as a potential threat (e.g. *Phonzy.A!ml*).
+Some antivirus (like Windows Defender) may **falsely flag** the installer or `.exe` (e.g. *Phonzy.A!ml*).
-This is a **false positive**, due to the embedded Python environment and unsigned nature of the installer.
+This is a **false positive**, due to the unsigned nature and embedded Python runtime.
-You can safely allow it, or run the program directly from source.
+You can safely click **"More info → Run anyway"** when prompted by SmartScreen.

 ---